aksommerville/egg-202405/README.md

 - [ ] Accelerometer input.
 - [ ] softrender: Update (encfmt) with alpha hint when an image is used as destination, and initialize at decode.
 - [ ] softrender: Tint and global alpha.
 I think would be best to implement as blenders at softrender_draw.c, not sure.
+- [ ] web: We don't seem to be getting click events

 ### Low Priority